Northolt: Population

 The rapid growth of the population in the mid-20th century can be explained by Northolt's growth as a dormitory town for nearby Ealing, and the construction in 1935 of the A40 road through the area.
 Modern family homes were built in the 1920s and 1930s.
 In the 1950s and 1960s, predominantly local authority rented housing was constructed.
 3,423 council houses had been built in Northolt by 1963.
 Northolt tube station was opened in 1948 to serve the growing population of the area.

 Crime

 Anti-social behaviour has recently been the most common reported crime, followed by violent and sexual offences.
 Crime levels notably increased, by up to 50% between 2013 and 2014.
 A knifeman took relatives hostage at a flat in 1985.
-Jimmy Canning, IRA member, lived undercover in Northolt from 1991 to 1993; he had wooed local Audrey Lamb and moved into her house at 15 Islip Gardens, using it as a weapons and bomb storage depôt.
+Jimmy Canning, IRA member, lived undercover in Northolt from 1991 to 1993; he had wooed local Audrey Lamb and moved into her house at 15 Islip Gardens, using it as a weapons and bomb storage depot.
 He and Lamb were arrested in 1992 following police surveillance.